scottritter/Data-mapping-workflow/README.md

-# Advanced data journalism: Powerful data reporting and mapping tools
+# Scott's version of Advanced data journalism: Powerful data reporting and mapping tools

-Welcome!
+Wherein I practice stuff learned from John Keefe's Knight Center class Welcome!

 This is _your_ copy of the code for this class.
 In one of the introductory videos, you'll learn how to keep this copy in your own Github account and run it in a "computer in the cloud" called a "codespace."